cmux vs Google AntiGravity

 AI & Coding Features

-cmux is built around native macos terminal (swift + appkit) with gpu-accelerated rendering via libghostty, while Google AntiGravity focuses on agent-first architecture with manager and editor surfaces.
+cmux is built around native macos terminal (swift + appkit) with gpu-accelerated rendering via libghostty, while Google AntiGravity focuses on four product surfaces in one platform: ide, 2.0 desktop, cli, sdk.
 Google AntiGravity uses Gemini 3.1 Pro, Gemini 3 Flash, Claude Sonnet 4.6, Claude Opus 4.6, GPT-OSS 120B.
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access